oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A hierarchical string without a version component **SHALL** be considered older than any corresponding string with a version component.

-> EXAMPLE: In this example, the partial fingerprint whose property name is `"prohibitedWordHash"` is considered to have been computed with an older version of the “prohibited word hash” algorithm than the partial fingerprint whose property name is `"prohibitedWordHash/v1"`.
+> EXAMPLE: In this example, the partial fingerprint whose property name is `"prohibitedWordHash"` is considered to have been computed with an older version of the "prohibited word hash" algorithm than the partial fingerprint whose property name is `"prohibitedWordHash/v1"`.
 >
 > ```json
 > {                                 # A result object (§3.27).